loureirorg/learnwithdaniel.com/blog/_posts/2019-06-21-wordpress-drying-settings-api-page/README.md

 tags: ['WordPress', 'PHP', 'WP Plugin Development']
 author: Daniel Loureiro
 ---
 Forms created with the Settings API usually have lots of repetitive code.
-To improve this, let's see a simple technique to write forms with reduced code.
-This technique is inspired by how WooCommerce creates forms for its settings pages.
+To improve this, let's see a simple technique to write forms with reduced code,  inspired by WooCommerce.
 <!-- more -->

-The idea is simple: we put all form fields in an array.
-Then, we loop this array calling `add_settings_field()` dynamically.
+The idea is simple: we put all the form fields in an array.
+Then, we loop this array and call `add_settings_field()` dynamically.

 We can save this code as an external file and re-use it to all our pages, just changing the array input.